Loss of pressure in the fuel system

 1. Disconnect the wire from the negative terminal of the battery.

-2. Disconnect the connector for wire 3 of the sensor, located behind the engine intake pipe.
+2. Disconnect the sensor wire connector 3, located behind the engine intake pipe.

-Check the resistance of the sensor coil with an ohmmeter; it should be in the range of 850–900 Ohms.
+Check the resistance of the sensor coil with an ohmmeter, it should be within 850–900 Ohms.

-If the resistance value does not fall within the specified limits, replace the sensor.
+If the resistance value is not within the specified limits, replace the sensor.

-For normal operation of the sensor, the gap “a” between sensor 1 and synchronization disk 4 must be within 1.0–1.5 mm.
+For normal operation of the sensor, the gap "a" between sensor 1 and synchronization disk 4 should be within 1.0–1.5 mm.